Honoring Harwich Port’s History

 Zoning & Design Compliance

-• The re-development will meet local zoning requirements for height, building coverage, and most setbacks; existing nonconforming front setback improved.
+• The re-development meets local zoning requirements for height, building coverage, and most setbacks; existing nonconforming front setback improved.

-• Massing and layout will be designed to minimize visibility and impact, shielded by existing perimeter buildings.
+• Massing and layout are designed to minimize visibility and impact, shielded by existing perimeter buildings.

 • The proposed building conforms to Harwich Historic District and Historical Commission design recommendations.